MvcControlsToolkit/Home/README.md

 # Asp.net Core Mvc Controls Toolkit Home
 This is the home repository for the Asp.net Core version of the [Mvc Controls Toolkit](http://mvccontrolstoolkit.codeplex.com/).
 Here you will find all features, some examples, and the future Roadmap.
+[Here](https://github.com/MvcControlsToolkit) you may find the list of all repositories included in the Mvc Controls Toolkit project.

 ## Current version: 1.0.0 RTM
 This version is compatible with Asp.net Core 1.0.0 Mvc